driessenslucas/researchproject/Thesis.md

 By following these steps, researchers can systematically improve their simulation-to-reality projects, ensuring more accurate and reliable outcomes.
 This methodical approach leverages continuous feedback, interdisciplinary collaboration, and iterative testing to bridge the gap between simulations and real-world applications effectively.

-Reflecting on my research journey, I realize I could have approached things differently.
-Starting with a simple simulation, then testing it with the RC car, and making necessary adjustments would have been more efficient.
-Instead, I began with a complex simulation without considering the practicalities of the real car.
-I hope highlighting these challenges and solutions will help future researchers navigate similar projects more effectively.
+I hope highlighting these challenges throughout my thesis and solutions will help future students and researchers navigate similar projects more effectively or at the very least give them some ideas on how to avoid some of the mistakes I made.

-Like I mentioned in my reflection I learned that the virtual twin setup I initially implemented didn’t add much value compared to a  top-down view camera for real-time feedback.
-This showed me the importance of choosing the right tools and being open to simpler, more practical solutions when they could offer better results, I ignored this suggestion at first since in my mind I thought it would be too much and not needed.
-Let this be a lesson to you, always be open to suggestions and feedback, even if you think you have the best solution, at the very least try it out before dismissing it.
+Like I mentioned in my reflection I learned that the virtual twin setup I initially implemented didn’t add much value, since it can't show us where or why the car is stuck.
+This showed me the importance of choosing the right tools and being open to simpler and alternative solutions, I ignored this suggestion from Wouter at first since in my mind the camera would be too much and not needed....
+So let this be a lesson to you, always be open to suggestions and feedback, even if you think you have the `best` solution, at the very least try it out before dismissing it.

 # Sources of Inspiration and Conceptual Framework